 But what does "family" really mean?
 Perhaps a better question is, "What does it mean to be a K-Stater?"
 Since 1863, the nation's first operational land-grant university has solved problems, broken new ground and ignited inspiration.
 We've been successful for more than 150 years because K-Staters — above all else — work together for the greater good.

 Our students have launched K-State Proud, a nationally recognized student philanthropy, and kept hard-fought traditions, like the Wabash Cannonball, alive and well.
-Undergraduate and graduate research is pushing the university toward its goal of becoming a Top 50 public research university by 2025, as well as the discoveries made by our expert faculty in more than 90 research centers.
+Undergraduate and graduate research is pushing the university toward its goal of becoming a Top 50 public research university by 2025, as well as the discoveries made by our expert faculty who work alongside our students in more than 90 research centers.

 The list goes on and on — title-winning athletic teams, a national leader in prestigious scholarships and millions of dollars in research funding — but these accomplishments are only possible because of a community of passionate, purple-loving individuals.